AIM Employment Center (AEC)

 Products from AIM Employment Center are sold by our partners at 3Strands, Hope Outfitters, and many other retailers throughout the United States.
 Products are also sold at the Made store in Phnom Penh, Cambodia.

-“Made.” is AIM’s very first retail store in the busy capital city of Phnom Penh, Cambodia.
+3 Strands Shop (Formerly Made.
+AIM Retail Store) is AIM’s very first retail store in the busy capital city of Phnom Penh, Cambodia.
 This unique retail store is active in the fight against sex trafficking.
 Our products are unique; each item made by survivors.
 Each and every purchase, whether a purse, a piece of jewelry, or an article of clothing, provides sustainability in jobs and the continued opportunity of life transformation for these young women.

 Where vocation meets rehabilitation, our employment center gives graduates the skills they need to build an independent life.
 Come visit us and leave your mark on the fight against trafficking!